akz08/minap-mobile/README.md

 MINAP Mobile App
 ============

-Mobile app repository for MINAP project from UCL
+Mobile app repository for the MINAP project from UCL.

+The project is being undertaken over the period of approximately 3 months from November 2013.

 [Wiki here][1]